lbueti/forplot/README.md

 ```

 The *header* function can be used to modify the options using all
-options from `?graphics::text`.
-As an extra element, the *hlayout* can
+options from `graphics::text`.
+As an extra element, the *hlayout* can be
-be used to merge columns, i.e. to print a label over more than one
+used to merge columns, i.e. to print a label over more than one column.
-column.
-And more than one header row can be specified using *headernr*,
+And more than one header row can be specified using *headernr*, leading
-leading to a list of length \> 1.
+to a list of length \> 1.

 Let’s first just use different names, also including a line separator.
 Note that an empty character has to be included to leave column 1 and 8